microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 # User experience <a name="experience"></a>

 First you need to execute the command `pwsh` in a Terminal window to start a PowerShell session.
-Then type the following command and press enter to execute the 'Unified Labeling Support Tool':
+Then type the following command and press enter to start the 'Unified Labeling Support Tool':

 ```
 UnifiedLabelingSupportTool